amboar/amboar.github.io/_posts/2023-05-01-sshd-fido2-touch-required.md

 author: Andrew
 ---

-In [OpenBMC Development on an Apple M1 Ultra][workflow] I outlined setting up a Fedora VM that met a bunch of my workflow requirements for developing OpenBMC.
+In [OpenBMC Development on an Apple M1 MacBook Pro][workflow] I outlined setting up a Fedora VM that met a bunch of my workflow requirements for developing OpenBMC.
 Mentioned briefly in there was that I was using bridged rather than shared networking[^1].
 A separate concern is that I use SSH to access the VM rather